mwidjaja1/3pfl/README.md

 If a 'Rookie' level player had a reason to be demoted again, they become a candidate for booting at the next need for an available seat.
 We will boot players with a focus of keeping the team stable in regards to both the leaderboard rankings and team culture.

-## 4. In a Trophy game where all players are teammates, try to tie 🤝
+## 4. In a game where all players are teammates, try to tie 🤝
 In a game where multiple teammates are playing, teammates can agree to tie and/or help each other out.

 - To propose doing this, one player must spam the 'Nooo' emoji three times.